billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 ## Role of Agentic AI in Network Operations

 The complexity of network management and network operations are increasing exponentially, due to the increased size of networks and the increased frequency of change, for for the new 5G and future 6G services.
 This makes it increasingly difficult for existing automation techniques to meet the requirements for operational efficiency and service quality.
 Consequently, Agentic AI is an essential technological advancement for the realization of autonomous networks.

 Agentic AI refers to intelligent systems that can act autonomously to achieve specific business objectives with minimal human supervision.
 These systems can reason through multi-step problems and adjust their actions in real time.
 Unlike passive traditional AI systems that respond only to direct commands, Agentic AI is an active system operating within an autonomous, closed-loop framework.
 This framework enables the system to perceive its environment, reason, plan a sequence of actions and execute them using various tools and APIs.
 This autonomy enables it to perform complex, multi-step processes such as software development, data analysis and network management.

 The aim of autonomous networks is to leverage the capabilities of Agentic AI in order to transition operations and maintenance from static, human-managed, rule-based automation to dynamic, intent-based automation that is governed by humans.
 The ultimate goal is to reduce management costs and complexity, enabling rapid business optimization at unprecedented levels.

 The primary objective of Agentic AI is to enable autonomous decision-making and the resolution of complex, multi-domain tasks.
 This is crucial in bringing operations closer to the level of autonomy that Agentic AI aims to achieve, by facilitating cross-domain collaboration.
 To achieve this, Agentic AI must align network capabilities with strategic business priorities, such as improving customer experience and reducing operational costs.
 This involves translating comprehensive business intent into localized, actionable network configuration plans.

 Agentic AI optimizes resource allocation based on real-time demand and business objectives, enabling smarter resource and energy usage.
 In architecture research for 6G, for example, the application of constrained agentic AI techniques focused on energy efficiency and secure real-time learning for dynamic resource allocation has been identified as a key objective {{Agentic-AI-Wireless}}.

-The Autonomic Networking Integrated Model and Approach (ANIMA) Working Group of the IETF developed the Autonomic Service Agent (ASA) for autonomic networking.
-RFC 7575 defines the ASA as An agent implemented on an autonomic node that implements an autonomic function, either in part (in the case of a distributed function) or whole '
+The Autonomic Networking Integrated Model and Approach (ANIMA) Working Group of the IETF developed the Autonomic Service Agent (ASA) for autonomic networking. {{?RFC7575}} defines the ASA as An agent implemented on an autonomic node that implements an autonomic function, either in part (in the case of a distributed function) or whole {{?RFC7575}}.
-{{?RFC7575}}.
 In other words, the ASA is a core component of ANIMA: a software module that performs autonomic functions on network nodes.
 The ANIMA Working Group is defining design guidelines, lifecycle management, authorization and coordination standards for the ASA {{ANIMA}}.

 IETF’ AI Preferences (AIPREF) Working Group is focused on standardizing a common vocabulary and mechanism through which users and systems can express their preferences regarding the use of their content in the development, training, deployment and use of AI models {{AIPREF}}.

 ## Operation of Agentic AI for Network Management